 Buying a REO or foreclosure in Lawton

-What is an REO?
+What's an REO?

-Ready to make an offer?
+Prepared to make an offer?